-Two Captains, two Budget Coordinator, one Sergeant, and one Major attend the annual MCSAP Planning Meeting.
-The anticipated expenses for the Regional Planning Meeting are \$8,802 including meals, lodging, and airfare.
+Two Captains, two Budget Coordinators, one Sergeant, one Major and one New Entrant personnel will attend the annual MCSAP Planning Meeting.
+The anticipated expenses for the Regional Planning Meeting are \$10,269 including meals, lodging, and airfare.

 Operation Roadcheck involves all CMV enforcement personnel within the agency.
 Travel expenses associated with this major deployment total \$64,640.
 Approximately 80 sworn personnel participate in Operation Roadcheck which is held in Flagstaff.
-Only one MCSAP Trooper is stationed there for regular duty, so all remaining personnel are in travel status for the duration of the detail.
-Lodging is \$146 per night for 4 nights (\$584 per person - \$46,720) meals/per diem is \$56 per person for 4 days (\$224 per person - \$79,920) for a grand total of \$64,640.
+Only one MCSAP trooper is stationed there for regular duty, so all remaining personnel are in travel status for the duration of the detail.
+Lodging is \$146 per night for 4 nights (\$584 per person - \$46,720) meals/per diem is \$56 per person for 4 days (\$224 per person - \$17,920) for a grand total of \$64,640.

 Southern Shield also involves CMV enforcement personnel within the agency.
-Travel expenses associated with this deployment total \$6,375.
-Approximately 40 sworn personnel participate in Southern Shield whic is held in the Tucson area.
-Approximately 12 participants will be in travel status.
-Lodging is \$119 per night for 3 nights (\$357 per person - \$4,284).
-Meals/per diem is \$51 per person for 3 days (\$153 per person - \$1989) for an approximated total of \$6,375.
+Travel expenses associated with this deployment total \$10,200.
+Approximately 40 sworn personnel participate in Southern Shield which is held in the Tucson area.
+Approximately 20 participants will be in travel status.
+Lodging is \$119 per night for 3 nights (\$357 per person - \$7,140).
+Meals/per diem is \$51 per person for 3 days (\$153 per person - \$3,060) for an approximated total of \$10,200.

 Each year, FMCSA coordinates and hosts a national MCVI conference, which provides commercial vehicle criminal interdiction training.
-This training greatly assists our Troopers who are assigned to conduct commercial vehicle enforcement inspections as well as, roadside interdiction throughout the state.
-This training is essential to the Troopers' understanding the use of commercial vehicles in conducting criminal activity, how CMV's are sometimes used in the illegal transportation of cargo, and the dangers associated with these criminal organizations.
-We plan to send six Troopers to the MCVI conference.
+This training greatly assists our troopers who are assigned to conduct commercial vehicle enforcement inspections as well as roadside interdiction throughout the state.
+This training is essential to the troopers' understanding the use of commercial vehicles in conducting criminal activity, how CMV's are sometimes used in the illegal transportation of cargo, and the dangers associated with these criminal organizations.
+We plan to send 6 troopers to the MCVI conference.
 Expenses include \$4,110 for lodging, \$1,656 for meals, and \$4,236 for airfare, for a total of \$10,002.